SoleoDev/iOS-LocalSearch-SDK/ReadMe.txt

 Dependancies:
 ¥	SwiftyJSON : https://github.com/SwiftyJSON/SwiftyJSON.git
-¥	AsyncSwift : git@github.com:duemunk/Async.git
 ¥	iOS 9.0+

 To Use:

 1) Add the above dependancies to your project, either by cocoaPod or by using the files.
-2) Copy the 4 provided files into your Code base.
+2) Copy the 5 provided files into your Code base.
 3) Get a API Key from developer.soleo.com
 4) Use the Objects to get, manipulate and use all business listings via search API.